 Lanzarote’s Timanfaya National Park is equally as impressive with some of the most spectacular views in the Canary Islands.
 The almost complete lack of vegetation, the rugged lava formations and the range of colours from red, ochre and orange to black, take your imagination to places you never even dreamed of.
 On a cruise to the Canary Islands you’ll have the opportunity to visit Fire Mountain in Timanfaya National Park – drive through an amazing lunar landscape of dark lava cinders topped by brooding ochre and violet volcano cones.

 The Garajonay National Park on the tiny island of La Gomera, offers in complete contrast, a humid, mysterious subtropical forest.
 The highlight at this park is its laurel forests, a green mass of prehistoric vegetation unique to the Macaronesian region.

-Though well known for being the greenest of the Canarian islands, the clear and protected night skies of La Palma makes it a fantastic spot for getting closer to the stars.
+Though well known for being the greenest of the Canary Islands, the clear and protected night skies of La Palma make it a fantastic spot for getting closer to the stars.
 Take advantage with a guided night tour or a star gazing session at a viewpoint.
 To get as close as you can to the cosmos, head to the Roque de los Muchachos observatories 2,420 metres above sea level.